Skip to main content

 Nvidia drivers

-Nvidia drivers should not be installed in the container, as they are automatically made available via the nvidia container runtime.
+Nvidia drivers should not be installed in the container, this can lead to an inability to use the GPU's.

 To use the Nvidia GPU's you can use pytorch.
 Installing pytorch will automatically also install the nvidia cuda library, which allows pytorch to use the GPU's.